 This recipe is adapted from a recipe from the blog Paleo Spirit, but I made these ones egg-free and reduced the oil and made a few other changes to the recipe.
 These Double Chocolate Mini Muffins are moist and good for any chocolate craving, but are still very healthy and sweetened with fruit!
 You can make these in an 8×8-inch pan, but the mini muffin size makes portion control much easier.

 These are not super sweet; if you have a strong sweet tooth, try adding some Stevia or honey to the recipe.
 I have several brownie recipes I have made and plan to make.
 I am still working on some healthy frosting recipes, too, so stay tuned for more brownie recipes with extras…

-- 1 cup pitted dates (prunes or raisins will work too)
+- 1 cup pitted dates pitted prunes will work too

 - 3 Tbsp. coconut oil

 - 3 Tbsp. ground flaxseed or ground chia seed